shakacode/react_on_rails/docs/additional-reading/node-server-rendering.md

 ## Setup of React on Rails with Node.js Server Rendering
 **Warning: this is an experimental feature.**

+* Every time the webpack bundle changes, you have to restart the server yourself.

 To do this you need to add a few files and then configure react_on_rails to use NodeJS.
 Here are the relevant files to add.

 Node server rendering allows you to use separate NodeJS process as a renderer.
 The process loads your configured server_bundle_js file and then executes javascript to render the component inside its environment.
 The communication between rails and node occurs